JoseMoncada91/deep-learning-challenge/README.md

 Ensure Python is installed along with TensorFlow, Pandas, and Scikit-learn.

-Run the Jupyter Notebook (alphabet_soup_nn.ipynb) to train and evaluate the model.
+Run the Jupyter Notebook (Starter_Code.ipynb) to train and evaluate the model.

 The final trained model is saved as AlphabetSoupCharity_Optimization.h5 and can be loaded for future predictions.